 10. Lasir Waterfall

-Lake Kenyir in Terengganu is not only Malaysia’s largest man-made lake but is also famous for its numerous waterfalls, rivers, and streams.
+Lake Kenyir in Terengganu is not only Malaysia’s largest man-made lake but is also famous for its one of the largest waterfalls collection in Malaysia, rivers, and streams.
 The Lasir Waterfall here, is one of the most amazing waterfalls in Malaysia that is set around 153 meters high, and cascades effortlessly through the stone formations, and multi-leveled pools.
 Each of the five levels has water ponds that are perfect for a cooling and rejuvenating swim.
 And to visit the Lasir Waterfall, take a boat ride from the main starting point of Pengkalan gawi jetty situated near Hulu Terengganu District’s largest town, Kuala Berang.
+This is a great place to visit with your friends.

 Location: Kuala Berang, Terengganu